 "We have roughly about 7.5 tonnes of gold and most of it is in the banks.
 Gold with TTD is kept in various banks under different schemes.
 Then entire gold may be shifted to the Gold Monetisation Scheme as and when it matures," Rao said.

 In March, the temple authorities requested the government to offer principal, and importantly, the interest in gold on maturity for its medium-term and long-term deposits, like in the short term format.
 They government duly complied as the temple's participation was crucial for the success of the scheme.

-Under the GMS, gold can be deposited with banks for maturities ranging from one to three years (short term), five to seven years(medium term) and twelve to fifteen years (long term).
+The gold monetising scheme has three main components -- short term (one to three years), medium term (five to seven years) and long term (twelve to fifteen years).
 Since the start of the scheme, the short term format has proposed repayments in gold for both the principal and interest accrued.

 It was earlier reported that the pay back in gold will invite a fee of 0.2 percent on the value of gold redemption.